A Short Talk With Makena Onjerika

 MAKENA ONJERIKA

 I don’t see the Finance Bill Protests as an isolated incident in Kenyan history.
 We have long agitated against our various oppressive governments.
 What fascinates me is that very young people, in their 20s, have always been at the centre of protests in Kenya.
 The guts of it.
-Standing in front of the state machine and saying no, no, no, knowing full well that it’s most likely to just roll over you and then bury their memory.
+Standing in front of the state machine and saying no, no, no, knowing full well that it’s most likely to just roll over them and then bury their memory.
 I could not do that.
 I am a coward.
 So I hope to write about these people.
 I want to look into their hearts.
 I also want to examine those who facilitate state torture.
 Those who steal billions of public funds.
 What are they thinking?
 How are they constituted?
 What makes one okay with robbing millions of their livelihoods, health, futures and even lives?
 What makes them feel that they deserve the suffering of others?
 This is a one-day-I-will-write-about-this-place kind of project, however.
 It’s still percolating in my head.

 A LONG HOUSE